tomover9000/Proiect-BD/README.md

 Project for Database course

-Written in Java, I used the JDBC library to connect the Java app to the SQL db.
+Written in Java, I used the JDBC API to connect the Java app to the SQL db.